We Eat.

 Food Is Geography

 Where something is eaten tells you everything about who eats it, who made it, and how it got here.
-The map and the menu are the same document.
+The map and the menu are parts of the same document.

 Neighborhoods Over Hype

-We don't follow the press releases.
-We follow the blocks.
+We don't follow press releases.
+We follow people, aromas, long lines down the block.
 The best food in any city is almost always somewhere you weren't told to go.

 Documentation Is Preservation